Cognitium Fast API Documentation

 Example API Integration (Python)

-The following Python example uses the httpx library to send a chat request.
+Below is a simple Python example using httpx to send a chat request.
 Note that the default API URL is used:

 import httpx